konrad-jamrozik/droidmate/README.md

 * If you get on Gradle rebuild:
 > Unsupported major.minor version 52.0

-Ensure that Gradle is using JDK 8 in: Settings -> Build, Execution, Deployment -> Build Tools -> Gradle -> Gradle JVM.
+Ensure that Gradle is using JDK 8 in: `Settings -> Build, Execution, Deployment -> Build Tools -> Gradle -> Gradle JVM`.

 # Technical documentation  #

-Technical docs will be  located in `./dev/droidmate/doc`.
-As of 14 Dec 2015 only severely outdated documentation is available.
+Technical docs will be  located in `repo/dev/droidmate/doc`.
+As of 7 April 2016 only severely outdated documentation is available.

 The entry class of DroidMate is `DroidmateFrontend` and so it is recommended to start code base exploration from this class.
 You can find it in

-`./dev/droidmate/projects/core/src/main/groovy/org/droidmate/frontend/DroidmateFrontend.groovy`
+`repo/dev/droidmate/projects/core/src/main/groovy/org/droidmate/frontend/DroidmateFrontend.groovy`

 ### Tests as documentation ###

 Tests of DroidMate serve also as example use cases.
 If given class has a corresponding test class, it will have a `Test` suffix.
 So `DroidmateFrontend` has a `DroidmateFrontendTest` class with tests for it.
 You can navigate to tests of given class (if any) in IntelliJ with `ctrl+shift+T` (`Navigate -> Test` in keymap).
 Tests always live in `<project dir>/src/test`.
 Tests of core functionality are located in the `core` project.

 Run the tests from IntelliJ as described in section above to be able to navigate to them directly.
 If you run a Gradle build, you can see the test report in:
-`./dev/droidmate/projects/core/build/reports/tests/index.html`
+`repo/dev/droidmate/projects/core/build/reports/tests/index.html`